maidsafe-archive/SystemDocs/README.md

 The SAFE project is an Open Source piece of software that enables a decentralized Internet platform, called the SAFE Network.
 MaidSafe autonomously handles static and dynamic data including communications.
 Data stored on the network is either encrypted and/or cryptographically signed by SAFE connected applications (clients).
 In either case, the network itself cannot decrypt any of the data.
 The SAFE network also distributes all data without the need for centralized servers.
 The idea was originally conceived by David Irvine who leads a small team building the base layer services.
 The system source code is open source and hosted on [GitHub](https://github.com/maidsafe).

-#How does the Safe system work?
+#How does the SAFE system work?
 The SAFE software turns all connected devices into SAFE Network nodes that collectively store data for all system users.
 SAFE enables any service that is currently available on today's centralized Internet, including; cloud storage, VOIP, video streaming, social networks, app stores and many others without the need for any data centres or centralizing structures.
 This means a SAFE web application, for example, does not store its user's data on any central server, rather the data is spread across many disks and devices owned and managed by many different users.
 No one person or corporation has an intact copy of a user's file.
 An overview short video can be found [here](https://www.youtube.com/watch?v=RdGH40oUVDY)

 ##Terminology